lineality/epub_ingestion_python/README.md

 # esspecially for RAG document ingestion processing
 #########################################################
 """
-# Set of Results:
+# Set of Results, saved in a file per epub doc:
 1. One .jsonl file
-2. Individual .json files in a folder
+2. (Plural) Individual .json files in a folder
 3. One .txt text file of the whole epub
-4. Individual .txt files from separate parts of epub
+4. (plural) Individual .txt files from separate parts of epub
+5. chunks as one .jsonl file
-5. chunks under specified character length as separate text files
+6. (Plural) chunks under specified character length as separate text Future Feature:
-6. chunks as one .jsonl file
+7. Chunk-Metadata (for model training, for DB-retrieval, etc.)
 """

 import zipfile